Public holidays in Taiwan: History

-Attempted reinstatement of removed holidays in 2025
+Reinstatement of removed holidays in 2025

 A longstanding political debate over reinstating the removed public holidays was reignited during the second session of the Legislative Yuan in February, 2025.
 Kuomintang legislators said they would seek to reinstate the holidays by amending labor regulations.
 The proposal received support from a Taiwan People's Party legislator who said their party would support the change.
 The Democratic Progressive Party caucus suggested the proposal was populist.

 On May 9, 2025, the Legislative Yuan passed the third reading of the Memorial Days and Holidays Implementation Act, upgrading the prior administrative-level regulations to legal status.
 The reform introduces four new national holidays: Lunar New Year's Eve, Confucius' Birthday (September 28), Taiwan Retrocession and Battle of Guningtou Memorial Day (October 25), and Constitution Day (December 25).
-Additionally, Labor Day (May 1), previously a holiday only for laborers, is now a national holiday for all citizens.
+Additionally, Labour Day (May 1), previously a holiday only for laborers, is now a national holiday for all citizens.
 The revised law also guarantees that the Lunar New Year break will span at least seven days, potentially extending to ten.
 Further adjustments include allowing Indigenous peoples to choose three holidays based on their specific traditional ceremonies.
 New commemorative days such as Freedom of Speech Day (April 7), Indigenous Resistance Day (June 16), and Human Rights Day (December 10) were also added.